ghacks Technology News

 Bin, Cue, Img and Iso files explained

-All formats can be burned to CDs or DVDs depending on their size using a DVD burning software like Nero for instance.
-Another method favorited by many is to mount those images as a virtual drive.
-This lets the user access the contents on the CD or DVD without burning it first.
+All formats can be burned to CD, DVD or Blu-Ray depending on their size using a DVD burning software like Nero or my personal favorite ImgBurn for instance.

-You would simply create a virtual drive in Daemon Tools, browse to the location of the image file on your hard drive and select it from there.
-Daemon Tools will do the rest and make the contents available for further use.
+You simply create a virtual drive using your program of choice, browse to the location of the image file on your hard drive and select it from there.
+The disc will be mounted and is from then on accessible under the virtual drive letter in Windows.

 This is an excellent way to store CDs and DVDs on your computer.
 Great if you are traveling and do not want to take the original discs with you or to save power when using a notebook.
 It essentially means that you do not need to use the installed CD or DVD drive which saves the power.